berrygroup/blimp/README.rst

 stage position), is extracted, either from accompanying metadata files, or from the microscope-specific image file.
 This is combined into a ``pandas`` DataFrame, and saved as a ``.csv`` and ``.pkl`` file.
-Image filenames are found in the dataframe for cross-referencing with image data.
+Image filenames are written in the dataframe for cross-referencing with image data.

 Projections